paulopreto/paulopreto/README.md

 Here are some of the projects I've been involved in:

+- **Vailá - Multimodal Toolbox**: I'm one of the creators, idealizers, and maintainers of this project, which focuses on multimodal data analysis.
+[GitHub Repository](https://github.com/vaila-multimodaltoolbox)
 - **Project A**: Software tool for analyzing running gait using motion capture data.
 Developed with Python, Matlab/GNU-Octave, and specialized biomechanics software.
 - **Project B**: Machine learning-based approach to predict injury risk in professional athletes.
 Built with Python and various machine learning libraries.
 - **Project C**: Motion capture for biomechanical analysis with Vicon, Qualisys, and OptiTrack.
 Markerless human movement analysis.

+## 🌍 Collaboration

+I'm also a collaborator of the L.A.B.E.
+(Laboratory for Applied Biomechanics and Ergonomics) at the University of North Florida.
+[Team Page](https://labe.domains.unf.edu/team/)

 ## 📫 Connect with Me 💌